The coaching service and the information I rant about HERE are not for everyone.

 Be depressed and gather 25+ points when doing a MADRS-S test.

 Be bothered by the entire body aching; it’s not even uncommon to be able to create a long list of things that hurt covering the area between the top of the head, as in tension headache and the soles of the feet.

-Be unable to sleep, but try to nap twice daily
+Be unable to sleep, but try to nap twice daily.

+Less pain gives better sleep.
 Better sleep gives less pain.

-Less anxiety gives peace of mind.
+Less anxiety gives peace of mind and then more sleep.

-Pleased enough to do something that usually feels WAY TOO hard.
+She gets content and pleased enough to do something that usually feels WAY TOO hard.

-Positive things happen and she gets forward.
+Positive things happen, and she gets forward.

 I love those.
 When people really go for it – change things up – and smash the goals and do far more than they thought was possible.

-All of the statistics and parameters with age, gender and who gets what seem to get more and more fuzzy and get less and less accurate as time goes.
-Depressive symptoms and anxiety among kids get more common and pure exhaustion seems to happen to younger and younger people – and definitely happen among men as well.
-Depression and long-term pain seems to be more prevalent in women, though that doesn’t really matter for the patient who suffers from it.
+The statistics seem to show in a reliant way that depressive symptoms and anxiety among kids get more common, and pure exhaustion appears to happen to younger and younger people – and definitely happens among men as well.
+Depression and long-term pain seem to be more prevalent in women, though that doesn’t really matter for patients who suffer from it.

 Gender doesn’t matter.
+Age doesn’t matter.